Is becoming an insurance appraiser right for me?

 How to become an Insurance Appraiser

 A business or an accounting background might be best for someone to specialize in claims of financial loss due to strikes, equipment breakdowns, or merchandise damage.
 College training in architecture or engineering is helpful for adjusting industrial claims, such as those involving damage from fires or other accidents.
-A legal background is beneficial to someone handling workers' compensation and product liability cases.
+A legal background is beneficial for someone handling workers' compensation and product liability cases.
 A medical background is useful for examiners working on medical and life insurance claims.